Sex Industry Facts

 • If you are happy with the service, show it with a tip and not just with a kiss!

-Information compiled by The Sex Workers Outreach Project and The Multicultural HIV/AIDS Service and reproduced with kind permission.
+Information adapted from The Sex Workers Outreach Project and The Multicultural HIV/AIDS Service and reproduced with kind permission.

 Sex Workers Outreach Project (SWOP)